nismod/git-novice/_includes/slides/04-changes.md

 # 4. Tracking Changes

 Questions:
-- How do I record changes in Git?
+- How do I record changes in Git, and notes about my changes?
 - How do I check the status of my version control repository?
-- How do I record notes about what changes I made and why?

 Objectives:
-- Go through the modify-add-commit cycle for one or more files.
 - Explain where information is stored at each stage of Git commit workflow.

 Keypoints:
 - `git status` shows the status of a repository.
-- Files can be stored in a project's working directory (which users see), the staging area (where the next commit is being built up) and the local repository (where commits are permanently recorded).
+- Files can be stored in a project's working directory, the staging area and the local repository.
 - `git add` puts files in the staging area.
 - `git commit` saves the staged content as a new commit in the local repository.
-- Always write a log message when committing changes.

 ---